48hour/Cell_segmentation_with_Unet/README.md

 ### ResUnet_grayscale
 To prevent overfitting, we tried a more complex model, ResUnet.
 Looking at the loss rate, we concluded that ResUnet prevented overfitting.
 However, we noticed an increase in the loss value at certain epochs.
 We decided that the learning rate was too high to reach a local minimum.

+And we can see the performance decrease when we look at test_img.
+But overfitting has been avoided.
+Experiment by adding a way to stably reduce the loss value.

 ##### Training History
 Epoch : 100 , Batch : 4, Optimizer : Adam, lr = 1e-4, Augmentation : random_flip